iamsumit16/Advanced_Lane_Finding_Project4/README.md

 ### 8. Discussion
 ---
 Limitations: This current implementation is rather sensitive to lighting conditions.
 As the contrast with the road and lane color change the gradient of the image did not detect the lane, hence I stopped using the gradient in generating a binary image.
 A potential approach would be using gradient angle to pickup lanes.
 However, this also caused the side of the road to be detected on the bridge.
-Possible solutions could be using a different color space such as LAB as suggested by several papers.

 The other limitation is the noisiness of the fit.
 This is caused by using a quadtratic fit for each frame.
 A solution would be using a bezier or clothoid curve that is not sensitive to local changes.
 Additionally it is worth applying a sliding window mean on the fit coefficients to smooth out the results and avoid instatenous changes due to changes in the gradient or lighting conditions.